NecipAkgz/vscode-code-autocomplete/README.md

 - Changed TabNine suggestions kind from `property` to `text` in order to avoid misunderstanding which suggestions are from TabNine.
 - Triggers suggestion list if suggestion ends with `.` or `::`.
 - Included postfix in suggestions for e.g. instead of `log(` it will show `log()`.
-- Disabled suggestions for VS Code JSON files like `settings.json`, etc.
+- Disabled suggestions in Git input (commit message), for VS Code JSON files like `settings.json`, etc.
 - Starts TabNine process on VS Code startup.
 - Automatically downloads latest TabNine binary on VS Code startup.
 - Bundled extension for faster startup.